datastax/dsbulk/manual/settings.md

 #### -k,--schema.keyspace _&lt;string&gt;_

-Keyspace used for loading or unloading data.
+Keyspace used for loading, unloading or counting data.
 Required option if `schema.query` is not specified; otherwise, optional.

 Keyspace names should not be quoted and will be treated in a case-sensitive manner, i.e., `MyKeyspace` will match a keyspace named "MyKeyspace" but will not match a keyspace named "mykeyspace".